de-Medeiros-insect-lab/workflows/running_jobs/README.md

 ### Detaching from a session

-Once your program is running, you can press `ctrl+a` to tell linux you will input a screen command, and then press `D` This means that you want to "detach", leave it running in the background.
+Once your program is running, you can press `ctrl+a` to tell linux you will input a screen command, and then press `d` This means that you want to "detach", leave it running in the background.
 You can then exit the server and the program will keep running.

 ### Listing sessions